 Temperature resistance of epoxy

-Can epoxy withstand heat?
-The answer to this depends on a number of factors.
-Each epoxy system has a different temperature resistance.
-A common question we get is "What is the temperature resistance of epoxy and how can I increase it?"
-We are happy to tell you more about this.
-After all, it is important to know how many degrees your epoxy can withstand and what you can do to improve temperature resistance after curing.
-In this article we'll give you more information about the temperature resistance of your epoxy product.
-In another article, we'll tell you more about working with epxoxy under high temperatures.
+The answer depends on several factors.
+Each epoxy system has its own level of heat resistance.
+A frequently asked question we receive is: “What is the heat resistance of epoxy, and how can I increase it?”
+We’re happy to explain this in more detail.
+It’s important to know up to what temperature your epoxy can withstand heat and what you can do to improve this after curing.
+In this article, we’ll give you more information about the heat resistance of your epoxy product.
+In another article, we’ll discuss working with epxoxy at high temperatures.

 1. Composition of epoxy (what happens during curing)

-Epoxy is a two-component resin system, epoxy is also called a plastic.
-These are so-called "thermosetting plastics."
-That means, once hardened, the plastic cannot be melted.
-In addition to thermosetting plastics, there are also "thermoplastic plastics."
-These can be re-melted after use, to produce other products.
+Epoxy is also called a plastic.
+It concerns so-called thermosetting plastics.
+That means that, once cured, the plastic can no longer be melted.
+In addition to thermosetting plastics, there are also thermoplastic plastics.
+These can be melted again after use, after which other products can be made from them.
 Epoxy must be weighed and mixed accurately.
-If the mixing ratio is incorrect, you will be left with resin or hardener during the reaction.
-This results in the epoxy not (or not completely) curing.
+In case of an incorrect mixing ratio, resin or hardener will remain during the reaction.
+This results in the epoxy not curing (or not curing completely).

 2. Temperature resistance for each epoxy system

 Each thermoset has a certain heat resistance.
-This is called "glass transition temperature" (Tg).
-Below glass transition temperature the material reacts glassy.
-Above glass transition temperature the material reacts rubbery and you can even bend it slightly.
-In the table below we indicate the temperature resistance of the epoxy systems we sell.
+This is called the “glass transition temperature” (Tg).
+Below the glass transition temperature, the material is hard and glass-like; above this temperature, it becomes rubber-like and somewhat flexible.
+In the table below, we indicate the heat resistance of the epoxy systems that you can order from us.

-Glass transition temperature (Tg) = the temperature at which epoxy becomes rubbery and flexible.
+Glass transition temperature (Tg) = the temperature at which epoxy becomes soft, rubber-like, and flexible.

 RESION Epoxy casting resin 40 - 45°C 45°C